 The National Knowledge Exam®

-Normally, the NKE is held the first Saturday in June and November of each year.
-Exceptions will be made when these dates coincide with a major holiday or holiday weekend.
+Normally, the NKE is held in the spring and fall of each year.
 Exam dates are posted one year in advance of the day the exam is held.
-Please check with your provincial HR association for the location, times and more information regarding upcoming exams.
+Please check with your provincial Member Association for the location, times and more information regarding upcoming exams.